jbirch/fuckin-about-with-rs/README.md

 Let's fuck about with Rust

 ## Do what
- * Stand up shitty webapp
- * Get it responding to things
  * Make a crappy quicksort
  * Bolt it together
  * Write some tests